sissa-data-science/DADApy/README.md

 # Installation
 The package is compatible with Python >= 3.7 (tested on 3.7, 3.8 and 3.9).
 We currently only support Unix-based systems, including Linux and macOS.
 For Windows-machines we suggest using the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

-The exact list of dependencies are given in setup.py and all of them will be automatically installed during setup.
+The package requires `numpy`, `scipy` and `scikit-learn`, and `matplotlib` for the visualisations.

 The package contains Cython-generated C extensions that are automatically compiled during install.

-The latest stable release is (not yet!) available through pip: (add the `--user` flag if root access is not available
+The latest release is available through pip

 ```sh
 pip install dadapy
 ```

-To install the latest development version, clone the source code from github and install with pip from local file:
+To install the latest development version, clone the source code from github and install it with pip as follows

 ```sh
 git clone https://github.com/sissa-data-science/DADApy.git